Rishthegreat/Notes/School/Roaring 20s.md

 		- Prominent figure in Indiana politics
 		- He ate a woman
 			- cannabalism
-		- This also contribution to the Klan losing popularity
+		- This also contributed to the Klan losing popularity

 #### Race Riots of 1919
 - This is called the Race Summer of Hate due to the enormous amount of racial violence during this time period